MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/troubleshoot-vm-by-use-nested-virtualization.md

 **Applies to:** :heavy_check_mark: Windows VMs

-This article shows how to create a nested virtualization environment in Microsoft Azure, so you can mount the disk of the faulty VM on the Hyper-V host (Rescue VM) for troubleshooting purposes.
+This article shows how to create a nested virtualization environment in Microsoft Azure, so you can mount the disk of the faulty VM on the Hyper-V host (Repair/Rescue VM) for troubleshooting purposes.

 ## Automatic process

-> [!NOTE]
-> This automatic process applies to both managed and umanaged disks.

-You can create a Hyper-V rescue VM and repair the faulty VM offline automatically by using Azure VM repair commands described in [Repair a Windows VM by using the Azure Virtual Machine repair commands](repair-windows-vm-using-azure-virtual-machine-repair-commands.md).
+You can create a Hyper-V Repair VM and repair the faulty VM offline automatically by using Azure VM repair commands described in [Repair a Windows VM by using the Azure Virtual Machine repair commands](repair-windows-vm-using-azure-virtual-machine-repair-commands.md).

 ## Manual process

 > [!NOTE]
 > This manual process applies to only umanaged disks.

-### Step 1: Create a rescue VM and install Hyper-V role
+### Step 1: Create a Rescue VM and install Hyper-V role

 1. Create a new Rescue VM: